FREQUENTLY ASKED QUESTIONSRevolutionary PressureLess Deck Cleaning & Preservation System™ - Call Us: (240) 404-0207

-A: Our wood renewal system consists of using a very low water pressure cleaning method based on a patented chemical process.
+A: Our wood renewal system consists of using a very low water pressure cleaning method based on a unique revolutionary chemical process.
 It not only cleans the wood but also removes old failed stains and sealers.
 It also kills mold and mildew and restores the honey wood tone unlike pure power washing.
 The wood is also neutralized and brightened to balance the PH and prepare the surface for a proper bonding of the new finish.
 Learn more about the PressureLess Cleaning & Preservation System.™

 Is the chemical used safe?

 A: Yes.
 Our DeckMaster™ unique revolutionary chemical process is based of a sodium per-carbonate solution with natural active ingredients which is safe and non-toxic.
 It will not damage the wood surface or the grass and plants that may surround it.

 Do I have to clean my deck prior to applying a stain or sealer?

 A: Absolutely.
 One of the most common mistakes is to apply a stain or sealer to a dirty deck surface.
 Even if the deck is relatively new, there are certain types of wood that require cleaning.
 That’s why it is very important that we perform a wood evaluation to determine if cleaning is necessary even if it’s new wood.
 If there’s an existing stain/sealer, this has to be completely stripped prior to re-applying a new finish.
 Failure to do this may cause undesired results and wood damage.

 I applied a sealer/stain in the past.
 Do I have to strip it prior to re-applying another coat?